 The United States (US) and the Soviet Union (USSR) did not go to war with each other between 1945 and 1991.
-Instead, both superpowers sought to wield global power and influence by manipulating smaller nations.
-They did this in many ways: through diplomacy, treaties and alliances; by providing aid or trade deals; by supporting friendly political groups or leaders; and by supplying arms, military equipment and training.
-The US and USSR also exerted pressure on ‘unfriendly’ foreign governments.
-In extreme cases, American and Soviet agents worked to change or overthrow these governments.
-In Europe, the Soviets installed socialist regimes loyal to Moscow, while elsewhere the Central Intelligence Agency (CIA) orchestrated or supported coups that displaced socialist or left-leaning governments.
-These interventions often brought about disruption, conflict and significant human suffering.
-During the Cold War, several democratically-elected leaders were replaced with puppet governments, military juntas or dictators who were authoritarian, violent and corrupt.
+Instead, both superpowers wielded global power and influence by manipulating smaller nations.
+They did this in many ways – through diplomacy, treaties and alliances, by providing aid or trade deals and by supplying arms, military equipment and training.
+Both superpowers were also involved in numerous coups and proxy wars.
+During the Cold War, several democratically elected leaders were replaced with puppet governments, military juntas or dictators.

 Dominican Republic (1961-65)

 The Dominican Republic is a small nation in the Caribbean.
 Like its neighbour Cuba, the Republic was strongly influenced by the United States.